 If so, within 1 mile of the project site, are there any current or planned stationary aboveground storage containers:

 For a list of common industrial fuels, consult Appendix I of the Regulation and HUD’s guidebook “Acceptable Separation Distance.”
 Stationary aboveground containers that store natural gas and have floating tops are excluded from 24 CFR 51, Subpart C as well as underground storage containers, mobile conveyances (tank trucks, barges, rail road tank cars), and pipelines, such as high pressure natural gas transmission pipelines or liquid petroleum pipelines.
-If your project is a single family (1-4 unit) FHA-insured property, do not include/identify tanks that are ancillary to the operation of your project (e.g., comfort heating, cooking, water heating) because they are excluded from 24 CFR 51, Subpart C.
+Aboveground storage tanks that are part of a 1-4 unit single-family FHA-insured property are also excluded.

 Is the Separation Distance from the project acceptable based on standards in the regulation?

-The Acceptable Separation Distance (ASD) can be calculated based on the volume of the container, the contents, and whether or not the container is diked.
-A diked container is not the same as a double walled container.
-A doubled-walled container, for ASD calculations, is a container without a dike, and it shall be evaluated as a single-walled container.
-The regulation only considers storage tank contents that are products classified as flammable or combustible.
-This information can be found in the Material Safety Data Sheet.
-Once the volume of the container (gallons), dike dimensions, and phase of state of the product (liquid or gas) are known, the ASD can be calculated by either using the electronic calculator.
+For proposed development activities in proximity to aboveground storage tanks (ASTs) that are not excluded by the exceptions listed above, the Acceptable Separation Distance (ASD) can be calculated based on the volume of the container, the contents, and whether or not the container is diked.
+Once the volume of the container (gallons), dike dimensions, and phase of state of the product (liquid or gas) are known, the ASD can be calculated using the electronic calculator.

 The ASD is measured from the center of the assessed container to the perimeter of the proposed HUD–assisted project site.
 If the ASD is not met, mitigation is required, or another site must be considered.
-Options to mitigation are discussed in the HUD guidebook Acceptable Separation Distance.
+Mitigation options are discussed in the HUD guidebook Acceptable Separation Distance.

-If the separation distance is not acceptable, a barrier is required to mitigate the project.
+If the separation distance is not acceptable, mitigation is required.
 Otherwise, the project should be moved to a different location.
-Work with a licensed engineer to determine whether an existing barrier (natural or man-made) is sufficient mitigation or to design a barrier.
+A technical evaluation by a licensed engineer must be conducted to determine whether an existing barrier (natural or man-made) is sufficient mitigation or to design a barrier.
 For more guidance on barriers and mitigation, contact Nelson Rivera, a licensed engineer at HUD, at email@example.com or 202-402-4455.

 Does the proposed HUD-assisted project include a hazardous facility (a facility that mainly stores, handles or processes flammable or combustible chemicals such as bulk fuel storage facilities and refineries)?